senlin/so-clean-up-wp-seo/readme.txt

 **New in this version:**

-* hide "Connect Yoast SEO with Zapier"-text in post publish sidebar
+* hide "Redirects"-submenu and hide "Crawl Settings"-tab

 <hr>